-This chapter describes the Commission's approach to assessing the Rule change request in accordance with the requirements set out in the NEL (and explained in chapter 2).
-The assessment framework has also been used to assess the more preferable draft Rule which was subsequently developed.
+This chapter describes the analytical framework that the Commission has applied to assess the rule change request in accordance with the requirements set out in the NEL (and explained in Chapter 2).
+This assessment framework has also been used to assess the rule as made which was subsequently developed.

-In assessing the Rule change request and the draft Rule, the Commission considered the following issues:
+In assessing this rule change request, the Commission has considered the following issues:

-- allocative efficiency the extent to which the current Rule arrangements could lead to inefficient compensation of embedded generators.
-This sought to determine whether receiving a network support payment and an avoided TUoS payment constitutes a double payment or whether some element of these payments are for (or provide incentive for) a behaviour or service not covered by the other; - materiality and implementation issues how the proposed Rule, if implemented, would impact on the operation of the market as a whole.
-This included consideration of: - the extent to which a double payment currently exists and the potential for this to occur in future; - the proportionality of the identified solution including the impact of any double payment on the National Electricity Market (NEM) as a whole and the commercial viability of embedded generators currently in receipt of both payments; - stability and regulatory certainty with respect to the long term predictability and certainty of revenue streams; and - the practical application of the Rule in particular, whether it would be effective at producing efficient outcomes.
+- allocative efficiency the extent to which the current rule arrangements could lead to inefficient compensation of embedded generators.
+This sought to determine whether receiving a network support payment and an avoided TUoS payment constitutes a double payment or whether some element of these payments are for (or provide incentive for) a behaviour or service not covered by the other; - materiality and implementation issues how the proposed rule, if implemented, would impact on the operation of the market as a whole.
+This included consideration of: - the extent to which a double payment currently exists and the potential for this to occur in future; - the proportionality of the identified solution including the impact of any double payment on the National Electricity Market (NEM) as a whole and the commercial viability of embedded generators currently in receipt of both payments; - stability and regulatory certainty with respect to the long term predictability and certainty of revenue streams; and - the practical application of the rule in particular, whether it would be effective at producing efficient outcomes.

-In assessing any Rule change request, the Commission must have regard to the extent to which the Rule will, or is likely to, contribute to the achievement of the NEO.
+In assessing any rule change request, the Commission must have regard to the extent to which the rule will, or is likely to, better contribute to the achievement of the NEO.
 In making this assessment, the Commission may give such weight to any aspect of the NEO as it considers appropriate.

-In assessing this Rule change request, the Commission has identified the most relevant aspects of the NEO as being the promotion of efficient investment with respect to the price and reliability of supply of electricity.
-In coming to its draft determination the Commission sought to satisfy the objective of having transparent, practical Rules that impact the private negotiation process only to the degree necessary to promote the long term interest of consumers.
+In assessing this rule change request, the Commission has identified the most relevant aspects of the NEO as being the promotion of efficient investment with respect to the price and reliability of supply of electricity.
+In coming to its final determination the Commission sought to satisfy the objective of having transparent, practical rules that impact the private negotiation process only to the degree necessary to promote the long term interest of consumers.